Male vs Female Cats, now this is an interesting topic. I can already hear both sides!

 Still, if you're deciding what kind of cat to bring into your home even a superficial difference may be enough to affect your decision.

-Common Differences Between Male And Female Cats
+Common Differences: Male vs Female Cats

 Cat genitals aren't quite as obvious as on other animals.
 The shape, size and distance from the anus of the genitals will give you an idea if a kitten is a boy or a girl.